Lauren Necochea

-Lauren Necochea is an American politician serving as a member of the Idaho House of Representatives from the 19th district, which includes a portion of Boise, Idaho.
+Lauren Necochea (née Smith) is an American politician.
+A member of the Democratic Party, she served in the Idaho House of Representatives from 2019 to 2024.
+She represented the 19th district, which includes a portion of Boise, the state capital.
+Since 2022, she has served as chair of the Idaho Democratic Party.

 Early life and education

-Necochea was born and raised in Boise, Idaho.
+Necochea was born Lauren Bentley Smith in Boise, Idaho to Dr. Michael Smith and Susan Smith.
+Her father is a dentist and her mother founded the Idaho Women's Charitable Foundation.

 She earned a Bachelor of Arts degree in economics from Pomona College and a Master of Arts in public affairs from Princeton University.
 Necochea was the recipient of a Fulbright Scholarship.

 Career

 After earning her master's degree, Necochea worked as a program evaluator for the Baltimore City Health Department.
 She later returned to Boise.
 She worked as the director of the Idaho Center for Fiscal Policy and Idaho Voices for Children.
+Necochea was on the steering committee for the Idahoans for Healthcare campaign, which supported the 2018 Proposition 2 campaign to expand Medicaid in Idaho.

+Political career

 In December 2019, Necochea was appointed to the Idaho House of Representatives by Governor Brad Little, succeeding Mat Erpelding, who resigned from the House to take a lobbying position.
+She was elected in the 2020 and 2022 House of Representatives elections.

+In March 2022, she was elected chair of the Idaho Democratic Party, replacing acting chair Deborah Silver.
+Necochea announced February 2024 that she will not run for re-election and focus on being chair of the Idaho Democratic Party.

 Personal life

+In 2006, she married Alejandro José Necochea, a Yale School of Medicine-educate internal physician.
 Necochea lives in Boise, Idaho with her husband and two daughters.